malik111110/sentient-core-optimisation/.documents/hackathon/llama3/LLAMA3_MODEL_GUIDE.md

 ### b.
 Documentation

-Official documentation and getting started guides are available at: [https://llama.meta.com/get-started/](https://llama.meta.com/get-started/)
+Official documentation and overviews are available at: [https://www.llama.com/docs/overview/]

 ### c.
 On-Device Deployment (e.g., Qualcomm Snapdragon)

-*   The 8B models are particularly suited for on-device scenarios.
+*   The smaller models (8B, 3.2) are specifically designed for on-device scenarios.
+*   **ExecuTorch:** Meta provides example code using **ExecuTorch** to demonstrate how to run Llama 3 models efficiently on mobile devices.
+*   **Llama Recipes:** For practical examples of fine-tuning, deployment, and evaluation, the official [Llama Recipes GitHub repository](https://github.com/meta-llama/llama-recipes) is the primary resource.
 *   Quantized versions (e.g., GGUF, ONNX-compatible formats) are crucial for efficient edge deployment.
-*   Tools like `llama.cpp` and ONNX Runtime are commonly used for running such models on devices like those powered by Snapdragon processors.
-Qualcomm's official support for Llama 3 suggests optimized pathways for their hardware.
+Tools like `llama.cpp` and ONNX Runtime are commonly used for running such models on devices like those powered by Snapdragon processors.

 ## 6. Key Strengths